conjecto/nemrod-demo/README.md

 The command will tell you te project's url.
 This is where the demo will be available at the end of the setup

-### Setting up a bigdata server and put data into it
+### Setting up a triple store and put data into it

-You first need to download a bundled version of [Blazegraph][3].
+We recommend [Blazegraph][3], a full open-source high-performance graph database.
+You first need to download a bundled version of Blazegraph.
 It can be done [here][5], or using curl with the following command:

     curl -L http://sourceforge.net/projects/bigdata/files/bigdata/1.5.0/bigdata-bundled.jar/download > bigdata-bundled.jar